 What is Sustainability?

-From the beginning Sustainable Development (now most often referred to as Sustainability) is very clearly linked to the environment and global environmental issues, as well as economic stability and social welfare.
+From the beginning, Sustainable Development (now most often referred to as Sustainability) is very clearly linked to environmental issues, economic and political stability, social justice as well as cultural rights, both locally and globally.
 The key is to “meet today’s development needs without compromising the ability of future generations to meet their own needs” (Brundtland Commission Report 1982).

 The environmental movement realized it could not solve problems without the collaboration of industry, government and broader society: change and environmental improvement need to happen with stakeholders interacting.